 Topics in Number Theory

 The course will discuss in detail some advanced topics in number theory, selected from the following: Galois representations, elliptic curves, modular forms, L-functions, special values, automorphic representations, p-adic theories, theta functions, regulators.
-Part b not offered 2022-23.
+Not offered 2023-24.

 Selected Topics in Mathematics